heroku/heroku-buildpack-pgbouncer/README.md

            └── connect@1.6.2
            Dependencies installed

-The buildpack will install and configure pgbouncer and stunnel to connect to `DATABASE_URL` over a secure connection
+The buildpack will install and configure pgbouncer and stunnel to connect to `DATABASE_URL` over a secure connection.
+Add `bin/pgbouncer-stunnel.sh && ` to any process in the Procfile to run pgbouncer and stunnel alongside that process.

 For more info, see [CONTRIBUTING.md](CONTRIBUTING.md)